Dyalog/APLCourse/docs/Problem set 2.md

 		          IsPrime 17
 	    1

-	???+ Answer
+	???
+Example "Answer"
 		Once again, there are many ways to write this function.
-Here is one example using things which you have already seen:
+Here is one example using only constructs which have already been introduced:
 		<pre><code>IsPrime←{2=+/div=⌊div←⍵÷⍳⍵}</code></pre>